anyscale/Made-With-ML/README.md

 ## Workloads

+We can execute all workloads with Python by calling the functions directly or through the command-line interface (CLI) that we've created.

 **NOTE**: Be sure to terminate all notebook kernels to free up all workers first.

 ### Train a single model